Alekseyev v. Russia: Events in 2006

-In 2006, the Applicant along with several others began organising a march in Moscow, the capital of Russia, to demonstrate against discrimination against LGBT people in Russia.
+In 2006, the Applicant along with several others began organising a march in Moscow, the capital of Russia, to demonstrate against discrimination toward LGBT people in Russia.
 The march was to be held on 27 May that year, the anniversary of the legalisation of homosexuality in Russia.
 On 16 February, a statement was released by the Mayor of Moscow, Yury Luzhkov, stating that any proposed LGBT rights march would not be permitted to go ahead.

-Notice was given by the organisers of the march to the Mayor on 15 May 2006, that around two thousand people were expected to participate in a march from the Moscow Post Office along Myasnitskaya Street to Lubyanka Square, on 27 May starting at 3pm and lasting until 5pm.
+Notice was given by the organisers of the march to the Mayor on 15 May 2006, that around 2,000 people were expected to participate in a march from the Moscow Post Office along Myasnitskaya Street to Lubyanka Square, on 27 May starting at 3pm and lasting until 5pm.
 On 18 May, the organisers were informed that the Mayor had refused permission for the march on grounds of public order, for the prevention of riots and the protection of health, morals and the rights and freedoms of others.

 The organisers submitted an alternative application involving only a picket in Lubyanka Square and also appealed the original refusal to a judge, however both were unsuccessful.

 On 27 May 2006, when the march was intended to have been held, the Applicant along with several others attended a conference in honour of the International Day Against Homophobia and Transphobia, which had been on 17 May.
-The announced their intention of go to the Alexander Garden along the Western length of the Kremlin Wall, and lay flowers at the Tomb of the Unknown Soldier as an act of remembrance to victims of fascism, including LGBT victims.
+They announced their intention of going to the Alexander Garden along the western length of the Kremlin Wall, and lay flowers at the Tomb of the Unknown Soldier as an act of remembrance to victims of fascism, including LGBT victims.
 They intended to follow this with a protest against the banning of the march with a fifteen-minute picket at the office of the Mayor of Moscow on Tverskaya Street.
-When the Applicant and fifteen others arrived at the Garden, they found the gates locked and some hundred and fifty policemen from the OMON riot police unit patrolling, as well as around one hundred individuals protesting against the planned flower-laying.
+When the Applicant and fifteen others arrived at the Garden, they found the gates locked and some 150 policemen from the OMON riot police unit patrolling, as well as around 100 individuals protesting against the planned flower-laying.
 The Applicant was arrested and the other demonstrators proceeded to the Mayor's office.
 Around one hundred arrests were made by the OMON police officers of people attacking the LGBT demonstrators.
 The Applicant's account of events on this day was corroborated by reports from the International Lesbian and Gay Association (ILGA) and Human Rights Watch.